dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 reformat to format NetCDF files?**

 A.
-If you are extracting only one or two fields from a file, using MET regrid_data_plane can be used to generate a Lat-Lon projection.
+If you are extracting only one or two fields from a file, using MET's Regrid-Data-Plane can be used to generate a Lat-Lon projection.
 If regridding all fields, the wgrib2 utility may be more useful.
 Here's an example of using wgrib2 and pcp_combine to generate NetCDF files MET can read: